 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Your doctor will ask you to give one or two samples of your semen after you have ejaculated 20 times following the operation.
 The samples will be tested to find out if there are any sperm left.
+Use another method of contraception until your doctor tells you that you are sperm-free.

 A vasectomy is an operation to cut the tubes that carry sperm from your testicles.
 It is a permanent and effective method of male contraception.